Jaymon/decorators/README.md

 Now, your decorator can decorate functions or classes, pass in arguments, or not, and you never have to worry about the subtle differences between the decorators, and best of all, you don't have to duplicate code.

 ## Other decorators

 The `Decorator` class is good if you want to create a decorator that is totally flexible, if you want to enforce your decorator only being used for a function/method, you can use `FuncDecorator`.
 If you want to only decorate a class, use `ClassDecorator`, and if you want to decorate every instance of a class, use `InstanceDecorator`.

+Whatever child class you use, you override the `decorate` method to return your decorator function:

 ```python
 import decorators